seyLu/blog/content/project/how-i-made-this-blog-site/index.md

 Thankfully, this is possible in HTMX via [hx-indicator](https://htmx.org/attributes/hx-indicator/) attribute.
 For example, the left sidebar doesn't really change but the main content and the right sidebar does change.

-When HTMX is doing its magic, it adds [classes depending on the operation its currently doing](https://htmx.org/docs/#request-operations).
+When HTMX is doing its magic, it adds [classes depending on the operation it's currently doing](https://htmx.org/docs/#request-operations).
 And we can take advantage of this and apply css transitions:

 <!-- prettier-ignore-start -->
 ```scss